Once you pass the age of 50, travel insurance isn't offered by so many companies and can get much more expensive if you don't shop around.

 Plenty of general insurers may be prepared to offer cover for some pre-existing conditions and consider your case, but this will most likely require an additional premium and calling up to go through medical screening questions.

-That's not to say going down this route won't get you a competitive price, but going through a specialist insurer, in my view, is slightly simpler as they can take you through the medical questions online and are set up to deliver quotes very quickly.
+That's not to say going down this route won't get you a competitive price, but going through a specialist insurer is slightly simpler as they can take you through the medical questions online and are set up to deliver quotes very quickly.

 Is specialist insurance worth going for?